tomdynares/BeerRatings/README.md

 * `beer_reviews_reducded.csv` - A condensed (fewer records) of the initial `beer_reviews.csv` dataset

 * `beer_reviews_minimal.csv` - A greatly condensed (minimal records) of the initial `beer_reviews.csv` dataset

-* `beer_reviews.csv` - This is the primary dataset for the project, unfortunately it is too large to include in git hub.
-I will try to zip it and see if that works, otherwise it may be downloaded from [here](https://data.world/socialmediadata/beeradvocate)

 * `beer_style_summary` - This contains summary data by beer_style as follows:
 	* `beer_style`      				  object